Chart Color Schemes

 The labour market strength in Lesmurdie - Bickley - Carmel positions it well ahead of most Australian regions

-Lesmurdie - Bickley - Carmel has a skilled workforce with essential services sectors well represented.
-The unemployment rate in the area was 1.9% as of June 2025, which is lower than Greater Perth's rate of 3.9%.
+Lesmurdie-Bickley-Carmel has a skilled workforce with essential services sectors well represented.
+As of June 2025, the unemployment rate is 1.9%, lower than Greater Perth's 3.9%.

 Employment growth over the past year was estimated at 3.3%.
-There were 6,810 residents in work during this period, with workforce participation at 62.3%, slightly below Greater Perth's 65.2%.
-Residents' employment is concentrated in education & training, health care & social assistance, and construction.
-The area shows strong specialization in education & training, with an employment share of 1.4 times the regional level.
+There are 6,810 residents in work and workforce participation is 62.3%, below Greater Perth's 65.2%.
+Dominant employment sectors include education & training, health care & social assistance, and construction.
+The area shows strong specialization in education & training with an employment share of 1.4 times the regional level.

 However, health care & social assistance employs only 11.4% of local workers, below Greater Perth's 14.8%.
-Over the 12 months to June 2025, employment increased by 3.3%, while labour force increased by 3.1%, leading to a fall in unemployment rate by 0.2 percentage points.
-In contrast, Greater Perth saw employment rise by 3.7% and unemployment rise by 0.1 percentage points.
-State-level data from Sep-25 shows WA employment contracted by 0.82%, with the state unemployment rate at 4.3%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lesmurdie - Bickley - Carmel's employment mix suggests local growth of approximately 6.0%% over five years and 12.7% over ten years.
+Employment opportunities locally may be limited as indicated by Census working population vs resident population count.
+Over the past year, employment increased by 3.3% while labour force grew by 3.1%, reducing the unemployment rate by 0.2 percentage points.
+In contrast, Greater Perth saw employment rise by 3.7%, labour force grow by 3.8%, and unemployment increase by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Lesmurdie-Bickley-Carmel's employment mix suggests local growth of approximately 6.0%% over five years and 12.7% over ten years.

 Frequently Asked Questions - Employment